PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 server.use(myMiddleware())
 ```

-Indeed, this has no sense here, because you have only one endpoint who must
+> This has no sense here, because you have only one endpoint who must
 be verified.
 But it can be useful to apply a logger middleware for instance 😄

-## Step 9 - Automatic fortress
+## Step 7 - Automatic fortress

 Writing middlewares is the best way to validate data sent to your handler, but
 what if you have 10 endpoints to validate?
 You are not going to write